Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_COMPUTATIONAL_VERIFICATION.md

 The elimination hierarchy remains stable.

 13 > 17 > 19 > 23 > 29 > 31 > 37 > 41 > 43 > 47
-The dominant axes are preserved when the observation range increases from 10,000 to 1,000,000.
-This suggests that the residual space is not random noise, but has a stable prime-axis elimination structure.
-41軸 → 3,617 個（2.80%）

-43軸 → 3,356 個（2.60%）

-47軸 → 2,982 個（2.31%）

 | LIMIT | Survivors | Prime Axes | Composite |
 |---------|---------|---------|---------|